Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 Three-Session Ketamine + EMDR Package

-A focused, therapeutic series created to help you move through one significant trauma memory, medical experience, or emotional block with stability and support.
+A focused therapeutic series designed to help you move through one significant trauma memory, medical experience, or emotional block with stability and support.

 This package includes: